 These requirements will also need to be on shelf displays, advertisements and on your website and social media posts.
 That means that every Facebook and Instagram post that contains a viaual of any kind will need to be formatted to display 30% of it as a warning.
 Once again, this poses significant challenges to visual displays.

-If you would like to have assistance on your labeling redesigns or templates for social media portrayals, as well as web design changes and other compliance issues, Focus Internet Services is able to help.
+If you would like to have assistance on your labeling redesigns or templates for social media portrayals, as well as web design changes and other compliance issues, Big Bulldog SEO is able to help.
 We are familiar with the latest regulations and have assisted vape clients to bring their displays into compliance in preparation for the August deadline.
 Contact us directly at 702-997-1252 to discuss your project.